-- 1. Description of Program: Assume the reader doesn't know anything about your program.
-Please describe your program, including the following: - a.
-Organization (including staffing and structure) - b.
-Primary purpose - c.
-Whom you serve (including demographics) Click HERE to view program and college demographics by term and HERE to view program and college demographics by year. - d.
-What kind of services you provide - e.
-How you provide them (including alternative modes and schedules of delivery: e.g.: online, hybrid, early morning, evening services) - f.
+- 2. Description of Program: Please describe your program, including the following: - a.
+Organizational Structure and Staffing - b.
+Describe any activities in addition to instruction that you provide. - c.
+Describe any alternative modes of instruction and schedules of delivery: e.g.: online, hybrid, early morning, evening services. - d.
 Rubric Item: Describe how your curriculum is up-to-date and Needs-Based.
-Base the description on surveys, environmental scan data, transfer patterns such as GE, IGETC, CSU, AA-T, or AS-T, accreditation standards, and/or articulation agreements.
-Consider the results of your most recent curriculum reviews in this section. - g.
+Base the description on surveys, labor market data, transfer patterns such as GE, IGETC, CSU, AA-T, or AS-T, accreditation standards, and/or articulation agreements.
+Consider the results of your most recent curriculum reviews in this section. - e.
 Rubric Item: Attach your scheduling matrix to show when courses in your area are offered.
-Click here for sample! - External Factors with Significant Impact: What external factors have a significant impact on your program?
-Please include the following as appropriate: - a.
-Budgetary constraints or opportunities - b.
-Competition from other institutions - c.
-Requirements of four-year institutions - d.
-Requirements imposed by regulations, policies, standards, and other mandates - e.
-Job market - i) Requirements of prospective employers ii) Developments in the field (both current and future)
+Click here for sample!

+- 3. External Factors with Significant Impact: What external factors have a significant impact on your program?
+Please include the following as appropriate:

+- a.
+Budgetary constraints or opportunities

+- b.
+Competition from other institutions

+- c.
+Requirements of four-year institutions

+- d.
+Requirements imposed by regulations, policies, standards, and other mandates

+- e.
+Job market

+- i) Requirements of prospective employers

+- ii) Developments in the field (both current and future)